 Avoid getting too serious.
 Don't get crazy about winning.
 Make sure you smile.
 Above all else, make sure the kids are having fun.
 If they aren't, then you are doing something wrong.

-Young players are going to miss shots.
+Young students are going to miss shots.
 They're going to make crucial turnovers.
 They're going to commit needless fouls.
 They need the freedom to make mistakes.
 It's your job to help them learn from those mistakes.
 That takes time and patience.

 Talk to the Parents and Understand Their Goals

 From the first practice, talk with the parents.
 Explain your coaching philosophy.
 If a parent has a particular concern, give them the opportunity to discuss it with you.
 Parents come to games to see their kids play.
-Make sure every player has the opportunity to make a contribution.
+Make sure every student has the opportunity to make a contribution.